 The average face value of a check presented to a check-cashing outlet is $442.30, with the average fee to cash that check being $13.77, or about 3.1 percent, according to the FDIC.
 If that’s your paycheck and you cash it every week, you’ll pay $55.08 a month, or $661 a year, in check-cashing fees.

 Not only are check-cashing stores exorbitantly expensive, there is a risk of deceptive practices.
 The Better Business Bureau, for example, alerts consumers to a scam where customers of a check-cashing store are called by someone who claims to represent the business.
 The caller offers the customer a loan and requests payment to secure the loan.
 Of course, the loan is never received and the customer of the check-cashing store gets scammed out of their cash.

 5. Sign your check over to someone you trust

-Another way to cash a check if you don’t have a bank account is to sign the check over to someone you trust who does have a bank account and have that person cash the check at their bank.
+Another way to cash a check without a bank account is to sign the check over to a trusted friend or relative who has a bank account and have them cash the check at their bank.

-Make sure the person you are signing over your check to is willing to cash the check, and that his or her bank will cash it.
+Make sure the person you are signing over your check to is willing to cash the check, and that their bank will cash it.
 You should accompany your trusted friend to the bank in case the teller requires your ID or has questions about the check.

-Your friend must have the proper identification and be prepared to have his or her check dinged by a check-cashing fee.
+Your friend must have the proper identification and be prepared to pay a check-cashing fee.